-In keeping with Jesus’ great commission (Matthew 28:19-20), the Global Hmong Committee (GHC) was established by the WELS Joint Mission Council to facilitate mission work to the Hmong people in the United States and Southeast Asia.
+In keeping with Jesus’ great commission (Matthew 28:19-20), the North America Hmong Committee was established by the WELS Joint Mission Council to facilitate mission work to the Hmong people in the United States and Southeast Asia.

 There is great diversity among the Hmong people living in the United States.
 Some Hmong people have lived in the States for 20 years and others have newly immigrated from other countries around the world.
 Many of the younger people have been born and raised in the United States.